Augusta Dabney: Personal life

 On September 12, 1941, in New York City, Dabney married actor Kevin McCarthy, with whom she had three children.
 They were married in 1941 and divorced in 1964.
 She was sister-in-law to writer Mary McCarthy during this marriage.
 Her second husband was actor William Prince.
 They were married from 1964 until his death in 1996.
 Dabney and Prince appeared together on at least four soaps: Young Dr. Malone (before their marriage), Another World, As the World Turns, and A World Apart.
 They also appeared together in one film, The Paper (1994), where they portrayed a married couple (the parents of the lead character, Henry Hackett, played by Michael Keaton).
 Her last performance was on an episode of 100 Centre Street (2001).

 In 1957, Dabney was nominated for a BAFTA Award for Best Actress in a Leading Role for her starring performance in a film drama, That Night!

 Death

-Dabney died after an extended illness on February 4, 2008, aged 89, in her Dobbs Ferry, New York.
+Dabney died after an extended illness on February 4, 2008, aged 89, in Dobbs Ferry, New York.